Eppo-exp/eppo-docs/docs/sdks/server-sdks/node.md

 ## Usage with Contextual Multi-Armed Bandits

-To leverage Eppo's contextual bandits using the Node SDK, there are two additional steps over regular feature flags:
+To leverage Eppo's contextual multi-armed bandits using the Node SDK, there are two additional steps over regular feature flags:
-1. Add a bandit action logger to the assignment logger
+1. Add a bandit action logger to the SDK client instance
-2. Querying the bandit for an action
+2. Query the bandit for an action

 ### Define a bandit assignment logger

-In order for the bandit to learn an optimized policy, we need to capture and log the bandit actions.
+In order for the bandit to learn an optimized policy, we need to capture and log the bandit's actions.
 This requires defining a bandit logger in addition to an assignment logger.
 ```ts
 // Import Eppo's logger interfaces and client initializer